Supporting the Wider Workforce

 High quality training is crucial to raising standards of nutrition delivery for the safety of the public.
 So, AfN has drawn on its established expertise and benchmark standards of the Workforce Competence Model in Nutrition (AfN 2012) to develop AfN Course Certification and in 2016 expanded this to training targeted towards those in fitness, leisure or catering.

 AfN Certification is awarded to the course and not to the individual completing these.

 Certification is awarded to courses that meet the competency requirements for their specified sector/level as a quality mark to enable students/employers to identify reputable, evidence-based courses.

-Completion of an AfN Certified Course does not make an individual an AfN/UKVRN certified nutritionist/nutrition assistant/diet advisor etc. nor eligible for UKVRN registration as either a Registered Associate Nutritionist or Registered Nutritionist.
+On completion of an AfN Certified Course students will be able to offer support in line with official recommended advice to those who are generally healthy in order to help them make healthy food and lifestyle choices.
+Students should however be aware of their limits and that completion of an AfN Certified Course does not make them an AfN/UKVRN certified nutritionist/nutrition assistant/diet advisor etc. nor eligible for UKVRN registration as either a Registered Associate Nutritionist or Registered Nutritionist.

 Please click here for details of AfN Accredited Degree Programmes from which graduates are eligible for direct entry to the UKVRN as a Registered Associate Nutritionist.

 Please note: Completion of an AfN Certified Course does not result in an individual being eligible to enter onto a nutrition science degree – please see each universities entry requirements for what A-Levels (or equivalent) are required.